COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Experiments

-We evaluate our framework for PBR against prior relightable Gaussian approaches~\cite{GaussianShader, R3DG, GSIR}.
-As shown in Tab.~\ref{tab:combined} (right), our method achieves the highest PBR quality among all relightable baselines, demonstrating that precise geometry reconstruction directly contributes to more accurate shading and reflectance recovery.
-For qualitative evaluation, Fig.~\ref{fig:main_comparison} (green boxes) presents the PBR images under the original lighting conditions.
-Our method reproduces fine-scale surface details more faithfully, as seen in the normal patches at the bottom right, where surface orientations are accurately captured and well represented in the rendered appearance.
+We evaluate our framework for \jyn{inverse PBR} against prior relightable Gaussian approaches~\cite{GaussianShader, R3DG, GSIR}.
+As shown in Tab.~\ref{tab:combined} ({PBR}), our method achieves the highest PBR quality among relightable baselines, indicating that reliable geometry and normals are critical for accurate shading and reflectance recovery.

+For qualitative evaluation, Fig.~\ref{fig:main_comparison} (green boxes) presents PBR renderings under the original illumination.
+Our method reproduces fine-scale surface details more faithfully, as seen in the normal patches at the bottom right, where surface orientations are accurately captured and reflected in the rendered appearance.

-Extended results are provided in Fig.~\ref{fig:relight_comparison}, where the first row shows the same PBR reconstruction, the second row depicts novel-light relighting, and the third and fourth rows illustrate rendering under different environment maps.
-COREA maintains consistent shading and reflectance across lighting changes, producing natural, noise-free results without background artifacts.
-This robustness stems from our bidirectional 3D-to-3D supervision, which enforces consistent geometry alignment between 3DGS and SDF across all views, enabling stable relighting and realistic illumination results.
+Extended results are provided in Fig.~\ref{fig:relight_comparison}.
+The first row shows the same PBR reconstruction, and the subsequent rows show relighting under novel illumination with changed light directions and environment maps.
+COREA maintains consistent shading and reflectance across lighting changes, producing clean foreground silhouettes with reduced opacity noise and fewer boundary artifacts.
+This robustness stems from our geometric coupling between an SDF and relightable 3DGS on a shared underlying surface, which stabilizes normal learning and supports reliable relighting under viewpoint changes.